washingtonpost/arc-custom-embed/docs/reference.md

    }
 }
 ```
-#### Note
-- Ellipsis/Composer can send ANS back to Search, View, and Edit API
-- To receive, or check whats the result looks like, uncomment this example
+To test if the message is received properly, use the following example:
 ```javascript
 window.addEventListener('message', (e) => {
   console.log(e)
 }, false)
 ```

+For reference, there is an example already set up in [audioSearchApi](../public/audioSearchApi.html#L234-L245).

-Data message
+## Data message

 Data message should be send by search plugin when an item has been selected by user or edit plugin when editing is done.
 Data message should contain an embed data structure.
 Feel free to check the schema.